Skip to content

 // unused_dependency are the indexes within the dependency field on

-// FileDescriptorProto for those dependencies that are not used.
+// FileDescriptorProto for those dependencies that aren't used.

 repeated int32 unused_dependency = 4;